 - On September 29th and 30th, PCC held a two-day symposium entitled Shifting Trade Winds: APEC, Globalization & The Pacific Northwest.
 The first night was located at Rock Creek's event center, where David Hellman gave the keymicrofnote address, followed by a panel presentation from local business leaders.
 The following day's speaking events, held at Cascade Campus, included talks by Jeffrey Wasserstrom, Andrea G. Arai, Michael Michalak,and Chris McNally with concluding remarks by Peter Hershock.

-- Friday, October 7th, the Asian Studies Committee and the Internationalization Initiative welcomed Fulbright scholar Stany Thomas at a reception at SE Center's "The Great Hall" from 3:00 to 4:30 pm.
+- Friday, October 7th, the Asian Studies Committee and the Internationalization Initiative welcomed Fulbright scholar Stany Thomas at a reception at SE Campus's "The Great Hall" from 3:00 to 4:30 pm.
 There were also other similar events held throughout the district.

 - October 19th, 2012 Professor Lamia Karim, University of Oregon, Anthropology, spoke on "Microfinancing and its Discontents", based on her book on the subject matter.
 Dr. Karim based her research on fieldwork she has done in her native Bangladesh.